top of page

 Introduction

-When the Samaritan woman asked Jesus whether Mount Gerizim or Jerusalem was the right place to worship God, he responded:
+When the Samaritan woman asks Jesus whether Mount Gerizim or Jerusalem is the right place to worship God, he replies:

 Woman, believe me, a time is coming when you will worship the Father neither on this mountain nor in Jerusalem.
 You Samaritans worship what you do not know; we worship what we do know, for salvation is from the Jews.
 Yet a time is coming and has now come when the true worshipers will worship the Father in the Spirit and in truth, for they are the kind of worshipers the Father seeks.
 God is spirit, and his worshipers must worship in the Spirit and in truth (John 4:21–24).